FISHARMNIC/C-compiler/README.md

 * Pointer parameters
 * String literals
 * "If" and "If else" statements
+* Unlimited amount of indirect references per line

 ## May 12
 * Casting
 * Calling functions from pointers

+## May 14
+* Pointer casting
+* String literals with spaces in them